Welcome

 Blu-Ray/TV Series Review: Batman: The Complete Television Series (Limited Edition)

+The Blu-Ray set is a 13-disc set.
+The discs for each individual season are packaged in their own flip case inside a decorative outer box.
+The A/V quality is very good.
+The episodes were completely remastered with upgraded video and sound.
+The show looks wonderful in HD and is much improved from what it looked like when it was on the air.
 Where the set really shines is the bonus content.
 There are some physical collectibles like a hot-wheels version of the Batmobile, some replica trading cards, and a booklet that serves as an episode guide.
-As far as the Blu-Ray extras go, they are pretty much all included on the last disc and include about three-hours worth of featurettes that range from focusing on Adam West's life and career to featurette in which various celebrities discuss their love of the series.
-Unfortunately, there are no episode commentary tracks which would have been nice because I am sure Adam West and Burt Ward would have recorded them if they had been asked to.
+As far as the Blu-Ray extras go, they are pretty much all included on the last disc and include about three hours worth of featurettes that range from focusing on Adam West's life and career to featurette in which various celebrities discuss their love of the series.
+Unfortunately, there are no episode commentary tracks, which would have been nice because I am sure Adam West and Burt Ward would have recorded them if they had been asked to.

 Overall, this is a great set.
 The Blu-Ray remaster looks great.
 All of the colors (and there are a lot of them) really pop, and the audio track, while they are not in the category of Dolby Atmos, sounds fine.
 There is an issue with a couple of the discs missing content from episodes, but Warners did a disc replacement program to allow you to swap out those discs.
 The show was one of the more successful superhero shows, getting a decent series run on a major network (of course, the CW and the WB did not exist when the series aired).
 It is not as good as the Nolan movie trilogy, Tim Burton's movies, or even Snyder's movies (assuming you like the darker, brooding version of Batman).
 But, for what it is, it is a fun series and is definitely worth the pickup.